Business process flows overview

 With business process flows, you define a set of stages and steps that are then displayed in a control at the top of the form.

 Each stage contains a group of steps.
 Each step represents a field where data can be entered.
 People advance to the next stage by using the Next Stage button.
-You can make a step required so that people must enter data for the corresponding field before they can proceed to the next stage.
+You can make a step required so that people must enter data for a corresponding field before they can proceed to the next stage.
 This is commonly called ”stage-gating”.
+In the unified interface, you can work with a business process flow stage inside the stage flyout or you can pin it to the side pane.
+Business process flows doesn't support expanding the stage flyout to the side pane on mobile devices.

 Business process flows appear relatively simple compared to other types of processes because they do not provide any conditional business logic or automation beyond providing the streamlined experience for data entry and controlling entry into stages.
 However, when you combine them with other processes and customizations, they can play an important role in saving people time, reducing training costs, and increasing user adoption.